-This four-hour long adventure gives us more time to travel farther offshore in search of pelagic birds, whales, and dolphins.
+This six-hour long adventure gives us more time to travel farther offshore in search of pelagic birds, whales, and dolphins.
 Each trip has a local bird expert on board.
 At the end of our trips, we recap what we saw and make sure that we log what everyone saw as well.
 This trip is the perfect outing for the beginning birder, the expert, or for anyone who just loves the longer adventure.

 Wonder what you will have a chance to see on your Whale Watching trip in Dana Point?